CamDavidsonPilon/lifelines/docs/Survival analysis with lifelines.rst

 .. code:: python

     kmf.median_

-    #   4
-    #
+    #   4.0

-Interesting that it is only three years.
-That means, around the world, elected leaders have a 50% chance of cessation in three years!
+Interesting that it is only four years.
+That means, around the world, elected leaders have a 50% chance of cessation in four years or less!

 Let's segment on democratic regimes vs non-democratic regimes.
 Calling ``plot`` on either the estimate itself or the fitter object will return